nearspacelabs/tawhiri/README.md

 ### Downloader

+We use an internally developed python version of the downloader which produces identical output to the OCaml downloader.
+See `scripts/create_forecast_dataset.py`.

-The downloader was written before Python had good cooperative concurrency support, and so is instead a [separate application](https://github.com/cuspaceflight/tawhiri-downloader) in OCaml.
+The original downloader was written before Python had good cooperative concurrency support, and so is instead a [separate application](https://github.com/cuspaceflight/tawhiri-downloader) in OCaml.

 ## License